caiomcs04/Notes-generator/README.md

 > ```
 >Access your terminal project folder:
 > ```
-> 	cd [Nome da pasta do seu Projeto]
+> 	cd [Your Project folder name]
 > ```
-> Já pasta da aplicação em seu terminal, digite o seguinte comando:
+> Already the application's folder in your terminal, type the following command to install the node-modules:
 > ```
-> 	yarn install
+> 	npm install
 > ```

 ## Execução